SocGen books $731 million writedown on Russia unit

-PARIS Societe Generale (SOGN.PA), France's second-largest listed bank, said it had booked a 525 million euro (430.53 million pounds) writedown on the value of its Russian unit Rosbank after months of political crisis in Ukraine.
+PARIS Societe Generale (SOGN.PA), France's second-largest listed bank, said it had booked a 525 million euro ($731 million) writedown on the value of its Russian unit Rosbank after months of political crisis in Ukraine.

 The goodwill charge marks a blow to SocGen's ambitions in Russia, where it has poured billions into restructuring Rosbank in the face of tough competition from local state-owned players and the arrest last year of its top Russian executive on bribery charges.